 Create an outdoor music space!
 Old pots and pans. and metal bowls can be attached to a vertical surface and children can use different types of spoons to create music.

-Laura H. and Sweet Pea Dayhome
+Reader Laura H. of Sweet Pea Dayhome

 Types of music to include

 Children enjoy a large variety of Music.
 They enjoy music that has repetition, is lively and music that tells a story.
 You don't have to limit yourself to children's music.
 Be sure to expose children to a variety of music styles (Classical, Jazz, etc.), and music from around the world.

 You can find great deals on CD's at yard sales and thrift stores.
 If you have an Amazon Prime Membership be sure to take advantage of the free Music offered to prime members, or check out your library to see if they all you to check out digital music.
 Check out youtube, or other online music services.

 There are many popular children's artists that you can include in your music collection such as: Ella Jenkins, Raffi, Sharon Lois & Brahm, and Music with Nancy.

 What can I help you find?